bramtechs/shapes-hot-reload-demo/README.md

-# File Reloader Observer Demo
+# Shapes Hot Reload Demo

 Quick visual demo of config file hot-reloading, implemented with the observer and state pattern.